Srlmt/Crypto-API-Vignette/README.md

    aggregateList <- fromJSON(URL)
    aggregateData <- aggregateList$results

-   # Select Variables for the output dataset
+   # The table from API does not have the date, so we will create it
    date_range <- as.Date(c(dayStart:dayEnd), origin = "1970-01-01")

-   # Get the Quarter of the date
+   # Get the Quarter of the date (from lubridate package)
    qtr <- paste0(year(date_range), " Q", quarter(date_range))

    cryptoData <- data.frame(qtr, date_range, aggregateData$v, aggregateData$o, aggregateData$c)